-Applying these measures, Cheshire (2007), Tagliamonte & Denis (2010) and Levey (MS) found that individual GE variants exhibited varying degrees of decategorialization.
-However, Tagliamonte & Denis's (2010) apparent-time study revealed little evidence to support claims that GEs were becoming increasingly decategorialized.
-With the exception of and things, the distribution of GEs across different morphosyntactic contexts was found to be relatively stable in their Toronto data.
+Applying these measures, Cheshire (2007), Levey (ms.) and Tagliamonte & Denis (2010) found that individual GE variants exhibited varying degrees of decategorialization.
+However, Tagliamonte & Denis's (2010) apparent time study revealed little evidence to support claims that GEs were becoming increasingly decategorialized.
+With the exception of and things, the distribution of GEs across different morpho-syntactic contexts was found to be relatively stable in their Toronto data.